-CONCLUSION: The results of this study demonstrated that topiramate at doses of 100 and 200 mg/day was effective in migraine prophylaxis as measured by the mean reduction in the average monthly migraine period rate, migraine days, migraine attack rate, rate of rescue medication use, and a 50% or greater decrease in the average monthly migraine period rate (responder rate).
+CONCLUSION: The results of this study demonstrated that topiramate at doses of 100 and 200 mg/day was effective in migraine prophylaxis as measured by a mean reduction in the average monthly migraine period rate, migraine days, migraine attack rate, rescue medication use, and a 50% or greater decrease in the average monthly migraine period rate (responder rate).
 The effect of topiramate 100 and 200 mg/day in migraine prophylaxis was shown to begin at Month 1.
 The effect of topiramate 50 mg/day was seen in a statistically significantly higher responder rate compared with placebo.
 There were no statistically significant differences between the topiramate 100 and 200 mg/day groups with respect to the primary efficacy endpoint; however, each of these groups was found to be more effective than topiramate 50 mg/day.
-Topiramate 50, 100, and 200 mg/day showed a positive effect on health related quality of life.
-Overall, the safety and tolerability profile was comparable between topiramate 100 mg/day and 200 mg/day, and topiramate 50 mg/day was better tolerated than topiramate 100 and 200 mg/day.
-All doses were safe and adverse events were similar to those seen in other topiramate monotherapy studies.
+Topiramate 50, 100, and 200 mg/day showed a positive effect on 1 measure of health-related quality of life and a second measure showed a positive effect from topiramate 100 mg/day.
+The safety and tolerability profile demonstrated that, in general, topiramate 50 mg/day and topiramate 100 mg/day were better tolerated than topiramate 200 mg/day.
+All doses were safe and adverse events were similar to those seen in topiramate monotherapy studies.
 Topiramate did not present any unusual or unexpected safety risks in subjects with migraine.

-Date of the report: 04 OCTOBER 2002
+Date of the report: 31 OCTOBER 2002